 Shaved ice is also common in Hawaii, and is perfect to cool down on a hot day.
 This tasty treat is flavored with flavored syrup, and is sometimes served with ice cream too!

 Unsurprisingly, fish features heavily in Barbadian cuisine, and fried flying fish is one of the national dishes of Barbados!
-However with such a mix of cultures here, food is influenced by West African, British, and even Indian tastes.
+Food is influenced by West African, British, and even Indian tastes, creating a rich cuisine culture.

 Here popular dishes include chicken curry, barbecued pig tails and even Macaroni pies!